 - Users may not retain or distribute substantial portions of a database, and must comply with any post-project data destruction undertakings in the license.

 CIMES is a directory of official micro data disseminated for research purposes by national statistical agencies in Europe.
-The database provides one-stop descriptions of micro datasets, and the procedures for requesting access to these.
+The database is a one-stop resource for descriptions of micro datasets, and the procedures for requesting access.
 "CIMES is a product of the European FP7 DwB project that aims at facilitating the use of the increasing number of official micro data in Europe."
 Full details are on the CIMES homepage.

-- For research data support write to email@example.com visit one of the information points:
+- For research data support write to firstname.lastname@example.org or visit one of the information desks:

 - Badia Library office, right side of entry-level floor: weekday mornings and Tuesday and Thursday afternoons (tel.
 2346)